mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 1. Install the :xref:`GitHub CLI` tool.

 2. Click **Fork** at the top-right corner of the Mautic GitHub repository page to make a personal fork.
-You can also click to go directly to your fork if you already have one or create one if you don't.
+You can also click to go directly to your fork if you already have one, if you don't then GitHub will offer to create one..

 3. After the fork is complete, click the green **Code** button to access the command for cloning the repository.